QR Code scannen

 INSIGHTS INTO THE SITUATION …

-… IN WASHINGTON
+… FROM WASHINGTON

-Andrey BAKLITSKIY, Senior Researcher, Weapons of Mass Destruction Programme, UNIDIR (United Nations Institute for Disarmament Research), Geneva
+Andrey Baklitskiy, Senior Researcher, Weapons of Mass Destruction Programme, UNIDIR (United Nations Institute for Disarmament Research), Geneva

 18:30 Uhr